 He was recently an adjunct professor at Osgoode Hall Law School, where he taught privacy law and legal information technology.
 In 2015 he was a visiting lecturer Stanford Law School and the Stanford Design School, helping out Margaret Hagan with her legal design course.
-He is currently working with the Stanford Center for Genomics and Personalized Medicine on applications of cryptography to data sharing.

 - University of Toronto Intelligent Cities research group.